cbredernitz/SI507-Final-Project/README.md

 `pg_ctl -D /usr/local/var/postgres start`

-After that is comeplete, you are now connected to your Postgres database.
+After that is complete, you are now connected to your Postgres database.
 For simpler visualization, I use TeamSQL which can be downloaded [here](https://teamsql.io/)

 **For Windows**: